 At Get Away Today, we help with every step of the Disneyland vacation process, and that includes giving some of our best tips.

 I’m super lucky that I get to visit the Disneyland Resort regularly.
-I’ve traveled to Disneyland without kids, during nearly every stage of pregnancy, while nursing babies and with toddlers.
+I’ve traveled to Disneyland without kids, during nearly every stage of pregnancy (make sure you check out this post if you are going to Disneyland while pregnant) while nursing babies and with toddlers.

 Before getting into my tips and experiences with nursing at Disneyland, I should preface that I am passionate about normalizing breastfeeding.
 I don’t like missing out on anything and feel bad when moms feel pressured to leave a situation to go nurse in seclusion.
 None of my babies ever nursed with a cover over their heads, but I always made sure that I wore clothing that allowed me to nurse in publiccompletely discretely.

-I also believe it’s important that moms make whatever nursing in public decisionst hey’re most comfortable with.
+I also believe it’s important that moms make whatever nursing in public decisions they’re most comfortable with.
 I’m probably considered pretty conservative by some, and maybe a little crunchy by others.
-If you’ve been trying to figure out how you’ll travel to Disneyland with a little one, I

 If you’ve been trying to figure out how you’ll travel to Disneyland with a little one, I hope you’ll take these tips for nursing at Disneyland and adjust them to your comfort level and baby’stemperament.